Join us for an Open Day in 2022. Discover more about our courses, explore our facilities and discover why you belong at Kent.

-Our Business Information Technology degree gives you the skills you need for the practical application of computing to areas typically found in industry.
-These include e-commerce, information systems and computer consultancy.
+Business increasingly takes place in digital spaces.
+Our Business Information Technology degree gives you the skills you need to apply computing knowledge to areas typically found in business such as e-commerce, information systems and computer consultancy.

-Business and commerce rely heavily on information systems, especially now e-commerce is widespread.
+Business and commerce need a skilled workforce who understand the foundations of information technology and the principles of business practice.
 This degree provides a balance of business and information technology and responds to industry needs, enhancing your employment prospects.

 Over half our students choose to take a year in industry after the second year of the programme.
 This gives you work experience, a salary and the possibility of a job with the same company after graduation.
 For details, see Business Information Technology with a Year in Industry.